Nasdaq CSD was established in 2017 as a result of a cross-border merger of the three local CSDs:

 - Akciju sabiedrība “Latvijas Centrālais depozitārijs” in the Republic of Latvia;

-- AS Eesti Väärtpaberikeskus in the Republic of Estonia; and
+- AS Eesti Väärtpaberikeskus in the Republic of Estonia;

 - Lietuvos centrinis vertybinių popierių depozitoriumas in the Republic of Lithuania.